 With my newfound courage to take life by the reigns, I accomplished feats I never thought possible: at 23, I paid off over $10,000 worth of credit card debt, bought a BMW in cash, made almost $40,000 during my 2nd year of blogging, and purchased a home at the age of 26 with my boyfriend.

 Both my good and bad stories are why I created The Baller on a Budget.

-I’m sure there are people out there like me.
+There are people out there with stories just like mine.
 There are college students out there who live on loans and can’t afford the latest iPhone.
 There’s a man somewhere making $12 an hour but wants to fulfill his fiancee’s dream wedding.
+There’s a single mother trying to raise 3 kids alone while dreaming of owning a designer handbag.
 That’s why I’m here.
 I want to put dollars back in your pocket while putting new shoes on your tired feet.

 I believe that financial freedom is being able to live comfortably, indulge, and enjoy.
 I believe it is the ability to accumulate wealth and have no fear of spending it.

 So I created this blog to document my journey to financial freedom.

 I created this blog to help my family build the wealth they’d always dreamed of.